oss-aspen/8Knot/GOVERNANCE.md

 ## Meetings

-Time zones permitting, Maintainers are expected to participate in the public developer meeting, which occurs every two weeks according to the CHAOSS calendar.
+Time zones permitting, Maintainers are expected to participate in the public developer meeting, which is scheduled and managed on the CHAOSS calendar.

 Maintainers will also have closed meetings in order to discuss security reports or reports from the CHAOSS Code of Conduct Committee.
 Such meetings should be scheduled by any Maintainer on receipt of a security issue or CoCC message.
 All current Maintainers must be invited to such closed meetings, except for any Maintainer who is accused of a CoC violation.